PaulGreer1/CV_295797_JunSoftDev/README.md

 #### Overview

 This is a powerful Linux-Apache-MySQL-PHP (LAMP) website with tools for membership, customer relationship management (CRM), brochure, financials, etc..
-We use our own proprietary PHP-based model-view-controller (MVC) system.
-Take it, install it, enjoy it!
+I use my own proprietary PHP-based model-view-controller (MVC) system.

 This repository will start you off with the following website: